noodldocs/noodldocs.github.io/nodes/visual/group.md

 ### Mounted

 **Did Mount**
-Signal send when this node has been mounted, i.e. has become part of the visual tree and is visible.
+Signal sent when this node has been mounted, i.e. has become part of the visual tree and is visible.

 **Will Unmount**
-Signal send when this node is about to be removed from the visual tree and become hidden.
+Signal sent when this node is about to be removed from the visual tree and become hidden.